 The Energy Professor Electricity Rate Check Tool

-Do Christmas Lights use a lot of Electricity?
+Do Christmas Lights use a lot of Electricity 2025?

-Typically yes, Christmas lights can use quite a bit of electricity even though we’ve come a long way with light bulb efficiency.
-With that being said, Christmas light bulb wattage varies significantly depending on which lights you use.
+Typically, yes, Christmas lights can use quite a bit of electricity—even though we’ve come a long way with light bulb efficiency.
+The amount of electricity usage can vary significantly depending on the type of lights you use.

 Common Christmas light bulb wattage:

-- Mini lights: A string of mini lights uses around 25 watts.
+- Mini lights: A string of mini incandescent lights uses around 25 watts.

 - Big festive lamp-like bulbs: A strand of 100 big festive lamp-like bulbs uses 500 watts.